William Penn Annex East in Philadelphia in Philadelphia County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Government & Politics • Peace • Settlements & Settlers.
 A significant historical date for this entry is July 4, 1795.

 Location.
 39° 57.03′ N, 75° 9.001′ W. Marker is in Philadelphia, Pennsylvania, in Philadelphia County.
 It is in William Penn Annex East.
-Marker is at the intersection of Market Street and South Independence Mall West (6th Street), on the right when traveling east on Market Street.
+It is at the intersection of Market Street and South Independence Mall West (6th Street), on the right when traveling east on Market Street.
 Touch for map.
 Marker is at or near this postal address: 101 Market St, Philadelphia PA 19106, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-"We shall come to a civil war" (here, next to this marker); "I am free now" (here, next to this marker); The opener of the Way (here, next to this marker); "An Act respecting fugitives from Justice" (here, next to this marker); Suppressing the Opposition (here, next to this marker); A Day of Reciprocity (here, next to this marker); "I will fear no Evil" (here, next to this marker); The Executive Branch (here, next to this marker).
+At least 8 other markers are within walking distance of this marker: "We shall come to a civil war" (here, next to this marker); The opener of the Way (here, next to this marker); "An Act respecting fugitives from Justice" (here, next to this marker); Suppressing the Opposition (here, next to this marker); A Day of Reciprocity (here, next to this marker); "I will fear no Evil" (here, next to this marker); The Keeper of the House (here, next to this marker); Refuge in the country (here, next to this marker).
 Touch for a list and map of all markers in Philadelphia.

 More about this marker.
 The marker is highly reflective and difficult to photograph straight on.